catalinred/catalinred.github.com/_posts/2020-03-20-html-replaced-void-elements.markdown

 *from [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Replaced_element)*

-I did stumble upon this while writing on how to get the [current DOM node in browser's console](/current-dom-node-console/#0-on-css-pseudo-elements-in-the-dom) but didn't actually know that they are called anonymous replaced elements.
+I did stumble upon this while writing on how to get the [current DOM node in browser's console](/current-dom-node-console/#0-on-css-pseudo-elements-in-the-dom) but didn't actually know they are called anonymous replaced elements.
 So, you can run `$0` on CSS pseudo-elements in the DOM, because the `::before` and `::after` pseudo-elements are displayed in browsers' elements tree.

 ### CSS properties that apply only to HTML replaced elements